AlabamaASRL/asset_asrl/doc/tutorials/Install.rst

 	  ..  note::

 	  First, add the Intel oneAPI to a new system variable named "ONEAPI_ROOT" and set the variable value to your oneAPI install directory, as shown below.
 	  If your install directory is different, be sure to point this to the correct folder.
+This may have already been set when you installed oneAPI.

 		.. image:: _static/oneapiroot.PNG

 	  .. warning::

-		If you are using an Alder Lake Intel CPU it may be beneficial to add the system variable "MKL_ENABLE_INSTRUCTIONS" with value "AVX" as well.
+		If you are using an Alder Lake or Raptor Lake Intel CPU it may be beneficial to add the system variable "MKL_ENABLE_INSTRUCTIONS" with value "AVX" as well.

 #.
 We also need to add a few variables to our Path.